bentoml/BentoML/docs/source/get-started/installation.rst

     cd bentoml
     pip install -e .

 This command installs BentoML in `editable mode <https://pip.pypa.io/en/stable/topics/local-project-installs/#editable-installs>`_, which allows you to install the project without copying any files.
 Python links this folder and adds it to Python library paths.
 This means that any changes to the folder can be tested immediately.
+For more information, see the `Developer Guide <https://github.com/bentoml/BentoML/blob/main/DEVELOPMENT.md>`_.

 .. warning::